TaskBeacon/taskbeacon.github.io/source/index.rst

 How to Get Involved

 - Explore the repository and documentation
-- Contribute new tasks or improvements to TAPS and psyflow
+- Contribute new tasks or improvements to TAPS and psyflow  `Learn more about upload and manage your tasks <https://taskbeacon.github.io/versioning>`_
 - Engage with the community to help shape the platform’s future

 Connect with Us